Table of Contents

 • Technical coordination and configuration

 All these products are ordered directly from Climkit.
-In general, the intervention of a Climkit technician on site is not necessary for commissioning.
-The components are delivered preconfigured, allowing the installer to easily perform commissioning, with telephone assistance from Climkit technical support if needed.
+Generally, the intervention of a Climkit technician on site is not necessary for commissioning.
+The components are delivered preconfigured, allowing the installer to easily carry out the commissioning, with telephone assistance from Climkit technical support if needed.

 Relay I/O Module